git/git.github.io/rev_news/drafts/edition-74.md

   would need to check if some hooks are configured or not, so that if they are not, we can avoid writing a lot between each commit which is processed.
-Dscho said that "for example, if no `pre-commit` hook is installed that needs to be run, there is no need to update the worktree nor HEAD until the rebase is done".
+Dscho said that "for example, if no `pre-commit` hook was installed that needs to be run, there was no need to update the worktree nor HEAD until the rebase is done".

   Meanwhile Elijah sent a
   [version 3 of his patch](https://lore.kernel.org/git/pull.988.v3.git.git.1617173541301.gitgitgadget@gmail.com/)
-  that took into account all the suggestions Dscho made, including the removal of the assert() statement.
+  that took into account all the suggestions Dscho had made, including the removal of the assert() statement.
 Dscho gave his "Reviewed-by:" and the patch has since been merged into the 'master' branch.